Program

 Jonathan Herzig and Jonathan Berant

-• Deep Learning for Preprocessing Historical Hebrew Texts: Error Correction, Vocalization and Abbreviation Expansion
+- Deep Learning for Preprocessing Historical Hebrew Texts: Error Correction, Vocalization and

 Avi Shmidman, Shaltiel Shmidman, Moshe Koppel and Yoav Goldberg